I think it’s important to build bridges between people, even when the effort is not always appreciated.

 “God is not found in the soul by adding anything, but by a process of elimination.”

-I believe he included eliminating our imperfect concept of God as well.
+He included eliminating our imperfect concept of God as well.
 In another quote, he said:

 “How then should you love [God]?
 You should love him as he is, a not-God, not-mind.
 Not-person, not-image…”

-The next quotes were written by Simone Weil, a very original Jewish-Christian thinker who worked in England for the Free French Government during World War II.
-She died at the tender age of 34 from what amounted to be starvation, in sympathy with her compatriots who were limited to wartime rations.
+The next were written by Simone Weil, a very original Jewish-Christian thinker who worked in England for the Free French Government during World War II.
+She died at the tender age of 34 from what amounted to be starvation, in sympathy with her countrymen who were limited to wartime rations.

 “…it seemed to me certain, and I still think so today, that one can never wrestle enough with God if one does so out of pure regard for truth.
 Christ likes us to prefer truth to him because, before being Christ, he is truth.
 If one turns aside from him to go toward truth, one will not go far before falling into his arms…”